 Common stock subject to mandatory redemption (if any) is classified as a liability instrument and is measured at fair value.
 Conditionally redeemable common stock (including common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
 At all other times, common stock is classified as stockholders' equity.
-The Company's Common Stock features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
-Accordingly, as of September 30, 2021, Common Stock subject to possible redemption is presented at redemption value as temporary equity, outside of the stockholders' deficit section of the Company's condensed balance sheet.
-As of September 30, 2021, 23,000,000 shares of Common Stock were issued and outstanding and subject to possible redemption.
+The Company's common stock features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
+Accordingly, as of March 31, 2022 and December 31, 2021, common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' deficit section of the Company's condensed balance sheets.
+As of March 31, 2022 and December, 2021, 23,000,000 shares of common stock were issued and outstanding and subject to possible redemption.